WildArt.Works

 This time we visit the high peak of Doi Luang in search of the Giant Nuthatch.
 Only once did I get some photos of this giant but they were for a very short period and precariously perched on the rather steep slope of the mountain and looking at the bird on a high perch in a mature pine at some distance.
 This was also the time when I didn’t have any extenders.

-So all in all I am just happy that I have some photos of this critically endangered species which very soon might simply disappear.
+So all in all I am just happy that I have some photos of this Critically Endangered species which very soon might simply disappear.

 The word Chiang itself is from North Thai, or Lanna, meaning town or city and Mai means new making Chiang Mai the New City as it was founded later than Chiang Rai, the earlier capital of King Meng Rai.
 The districts in the province are called amphoe, and sub-districts are called tambon.
 Another twist is the use of Nakhon (or Nakorn or Nakhorn), derived from the Sanskrit word Nagara, also means city, though strictly speaking it refers to a capital city such as Nakorn Sri Ayutthaya (more on Ayutthaya later).
 Indeed to emphasise its former status you may sometimes see Chiang Mai referred to as Nakhon Ping.
 Other common names of geographical features include mae (river) and doi which is north Thai for mountain - for example Doi Inthanon and Mae Ping.